 Los Angeles is seen as the world’s entertainment capital, and it is hard to disagree.
 There’s something here for everyone to enjoy.
 There are many things to do and enjoy in L.A., but dealing with hard water, which can make clothing feel rigid, is not one of them.

 The effects of hard water can affect homes across Los Angeles County, and many homeowners are installing water softeners to remove hard water.
-At Monkey Wrench Plumbing, Heating & Air, we do not only install water softening systems, but we also stay informed about any regulations regarding them.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we do not only install water softening systems, but we also stay informed about any regulations regarding them.

 The last thing any homeowner wants is to receive a citation for an installation on their home, like a water softener.
 The majority of Los Angeles County allows water softener installations, so you can take advantage of its benefits without getting a fine sent to your mailbox.
 If you still have questions regarding water softeners, contact us using our simple water filtration scheduler or click one of the buttons below.
 If you need more clarification about the advantages of a water softener, take a look at the benefits associated with soft water.